How do we deliver true social and economic value for the community?

 When all potential aspects of social value are considered, contracting authorities can be presented with an extensive array of metrics that can be difficult and time-consuming to analyse and compare.
 Social value analysis can quickly become a complicated minefield for the public sector, who simply want to ensure they are getting the best possible local community outcomes from their investment.

 Contractors naturally want to keep their clients happy, but public sector organisations must have clear and unambiguous objectives and metrics to ensure they are delivering both the maximum social value and the right kind of benefits for their community.
 Social value cannot simply be an afterthought to a contract; achieving these superior outcomes requires a more sophisticated approach to the assessment of social value impact.
 In our Better Procurement report, a response to the Government’s consultation on its proposed Industrial Strategy, we called for the Government to provide clearer national guidelines for public sector organisations on social value delivery.
 We believe this would help to provide clarity and guidance for the public sector, as a whole.
 However, social value is, ultimately, an empowering tool for local authorities, and so it is right that they too are defining what ‘good’ social value looks like when commissioning and delivering major public projects.

 TOMs is a fundamental and strategic way of embedding social value into procurement policy, ensuring social value is evidenced throughout the supply chain.
 It is key to achieving truly responsible procurement and to maximising the value of investment and public sector spend.

-John Simons, Head of Procurement and Audit, Scape Group
+John Simons, Head of Procurement and Audit, SCAPE

 Measuring social value